 While you may serve families from more than one population, please select the primary population you are proposing to serve from the following options:

 - Urban

 - Suburban

 - Rural

-8. Priority Areas
+- 8. Priority Areas

-Specify each priority area that is applicable to your application including the geographic priority, underrepresented cultural or linguistic population, or Plan of Safe Care Hospital being represented on your Task Force to get the applicable bonus points.
+Specify each priority area that is applicable to your application including the geographic priority or Plan of Safe Care Hospitals being represented on your Task Force to receive the applicable bonus points.